-Actor Matthew Perry’s tragic death from “the acute effects of ketamine” has raised many questions about how medical experts and people struggling with depression are using ketamine and whether the anesthetic and psychedelic drug is safe.
+The criminal penalties and prison sentences in Perry’s death are once again raising questions about how medical experts and people struggling with depression are using ketamine and whether the anesthetic and psychedelic drug is safe.

-In addition, ketamine was associated with the death of Elijah McClain, an unarmed Black man, who was stopped by police while he was walking in Aurora.
+Ketamine also was to blame for the death of Elijah McClain, an unarmed Black man, who was stopped by police while he was walking in Aurora.

 To understand more about ketamine, how it works and when doctors use it to help with depression in supervised settings, we consulted with Dr. Pat Fehling, a psychiatrist and addiction medicine specialist at the UCHealth Center for Dependency, Addiction and Rehabilitation (CeDAR).

-Fehling is also an associate clinical professor in the Department of Psychiatry at the University of Colorado School of Medicine on the Anschutz Medical Campus.
+Fehling is also an associate clinical professor in the Department of Psychiatry at the University of Colorado Anschutz School of Medicine.

 How did ketamine contribute to Matthew Perry’s death?